BibinVJ/AtomSuit-backend/README.md

 This repository contains the API-only backend for the **Atom Suit** platform.
 It is built using the Laravel framework (v12).

-this is a erp system, and the backend in backend folder in laravel, frontend in frontend folder in nextjs, desktop in desktop folder in electron. it is a multitenant based subdomain for multiple tenant with seperate db for each tenant. it uses tenancy for laravel package and is a multi tenant based, subdomain and seperate db setup. registration and payment are captured using stripe.
+this is a complete erp system suit, and the backend is in the backend folder written in laravel, frontend is in frontend folder written in nextjs, desktop is in desktop folder written in electron. it is a multitenant based, seperate subdomain for each tenant with seperate db for each tenant. it uses tenancy for laravel package and is a multi tenant based, subdomain and seperate db setup. registration and payment are captured using stripe.